saesh/letter-boilerplate/README.md

 - **`geometry`**: A string that sets the margins through `geometry`.
 Read [this](https://www.sharelatex.com/learn/Page_size_and_margins) to learn how this package works.
 - **`letterhead`**: include custom letterhead in the PDF (see below).
 - **`foldingmarkers`**: add folding markers to the page margin (optional).
+- **`internetmarke`**: add Deutsche Post Internetmarke to the header (optional).
+See https://internetmarke.deutschepost.de, purchase with option "Adresse hinzufügen".

 ## Custom letterhead